jeffisadams/human-nothuman/README.md

 ```

 ## The model
 The model is the `hello world` binary classification model with a few added tweaks that seemed like a good idea at the time.
-I can follow the model structure and understand the underpinning math behind it, but there's a world of difference between following along vs playing jazz.I highly recommend the [Cholet's book](https://www.manning.com/books/deep-learning-with-python) for a primer on gradient descent and the chain rule that underpins what's happening in the model.
+I can follow the model structure and understand the underpinning math behind it, but there's a world of difference between following along vs playing jazz.
+I highly recommend the [Cholet's book](https://www.manning.com/books/deep-learning-with-python) for a primer on gradient descent and the chain rule that underpins what's happening in the model.
 I also resized the images so the memory footprint is lowered.
 This dropped training time by an order of magnitude.

 ```python
 model = Sequential()